 Warnings and contraindications

 You should not use this medication if you are allergic to diphenhydramine or any other ingredient in the formula.

-If the condition worsens or lasts more than 7 days, you should see a doctor.
+If the condition worsens or lasts more than seven days, you should see a doctor.

-With the administration of the topical cream it is not advisable to administer with other medicines that contain diphenhydramine as tablets, capsules and liquids.
+With the administration of the topical cream, it is not advisable to administer it with other medicines that contain diphenhydramine as tablets, capsules, and liquids.

-In the short term, depressions of the central nervous system can occur, can cause drowsiness or reduced alertness, which can affect the driving of vehicles or the operation of heavy machinery.
+In the short term, depression of the central nervous system can cause drowsiness or reduced alertness, which can affect the driving of vehicles or the operation of heavy machinery.

 Therefore, it is recommended not to do so until you have determined that this medication does not affect your ability to perform these tasks safely.

 It can also increase the effects of sedatives like alcohol.